-Publishing to OPPO Mini Games
+Publish to OPPO Mini Games

-Install nodejs-8.1.4 or above, globally
+Install nodejs-8.1.4 or above, globally.

 The specific filling rules for the relevant parameter configuration are as follows:

 Desktop Icon is required.
 Click the ... button at the back of the input box to select the icon you want.
-When building, the app icon will be built into the OPPO Mini Game project.
-Desktop Icon suggest using PNG picture.
+When building, the Desktop Icon will be built into the OPPO Mini Game project.
+Desktop Icon suggest using PNG pictures.

 Supported Minimum Platform Version Number

 When you check the Keystore, the default is to build the rpk package with a certificate that comes with Creator, which is used only for debugging.

 If you don't check the Keystore, you need to configure the signature files certificate.pem path and private.pem path, where you build a rpk package that you can publish directly.
 The user can configure two signature files by using the ... button to the right of the input box.

-How to generate a release signature
+There are two ways to generate a signature files:

 The user needs to generate the signature file private.pem, certificate.pem through tools such as openssl.